On the stability of multigraded Betti numbers and Hilbert functions: Introduction

 \subsection{Related work}

 Our use of free resolutions to construct invariants of multiparameter persistence modules is tightly related to the concept of rank decomposition introduced in~\cite{botnan-oppermann-oudot}: while free resolutions may not be rank-exact, in the sense that the rank invariant of a module~$M$ may not decompose as the alternating sum of the rank invariants of the terms in a free resolution of~$M$, it is known that the Hilbert function of~$M$ does decompose as such, leading to a notion of signed decomposition of the Hilbert function, which can be viewed as a simpler variant of the rank decomposition.
-We show that Hilbert decompositions coming from free resolutions are stable in the bottleneck dissimilarity while minimal Hilbert decompositions are not (although they are in the signed 1-Wasserstein distance), thus answering, in this simpler setting, a question left open in~\cite{botnan-oppermann-oudot}.
+We show that Hilbert decompositions $\sbetti(-)$ given by the summands in minimal free resolutions are stable in the bottleneck dissimilarity (\cref{main-theorem}) while minimal Hilbert decompositions $\msd(-)$ are not (\cref{instability-minimal-decomposition-example}), thus answering, in this simpler setting, a question left open in~\cite{botnan-oppermann-oudot}.

 In \cite{mccleary2021edit}, McCleary and Patel prove a stability result for a variant of the generalized persistence diagram of a simplicial filtration indexed over a finite lattice.
-Their result is stated in terms of an edit distance for filtrations and an edit distance for diagrams.
-The latter distance is known to be Lipschitz equivalent to the bottleneck distance in the one-parameter setting, but connections in the multiparameter setting have not been established so far.
+Their result is stated in terms of an edit distance for filtrations and an edit distance for their variant of the generalized persistence diagram.
+Connections between their edit distance for filtrations and the interleaving distance between the corresponding homology persistence modules still remain to be established.
+Meanwhile, it is unclear whether their edit distance for generalized persistence diagrams is non-trivial.

 Our notion of signed barcode is closely related to the notion of virtual persistence diagram, introduced by Bubenik and Elchesen \cite{bubenik-elchesen}.
 In fact, the space of signed barcodes endowed with the signed $1$-Wasserstein distance is isometric to a certain space of virtual persistence diagrams in the sense of \cite{bubenik-elchesen}.
 In contrast, the space of signed barcodes endowed with the bottleneck dissimilarity cannot be directly interpreted as a space of virtual persistence diagrams.
 This is a consequence of the fact that our notion of signed barcode allows for the same bar to appear, perhaps multiple times, as both a positive and a negative bar, which is important for proving the bottleneck stability of Betti signed barcodes.